Why would I need cataract surgery?

 - a detached retina (when the thin lining at the back of your eye pulls away from the blood vessels that supply it)

-- bleeding inside your eye (suprachoroidal haemorrhage) – your surgeon may need to stop your operation and you will have it another day
+- bleeding inside your eye (suprachoroidal haemorrhage) – your surgeon may need to stop your operation and you’ll have it another day

-If any of these complications occur, they may affect your vision and you may need to have another operation.
-Ask your surgeon to explain the risks to you in detail.
+If you do get any of these complications, they may affect your vision and you may need to have another operation.
+Ask your surgeon about the risks of cataract surgery and how these apply to you.

-Will I be able to see or feel anything happening during cataract surgery?
+FAQ: Will I be able to feel anything during surgery?

-One problem that can happen after cataract surgery is posterior capsular opacification.
-This is when cells from the removed lens are left behind after surgery and begin to grow back.
-This causes problems with your vision similar to having a cataract.
-You can have laser treatment to correct the problem so the lens won’t need to be replaced.
+Sometimes, after cataract surgery, you can develop posterior capsular opacification.
+This is when some cells from your natural lens are left behind after surgery and begin to grow back.
+This causes blurring of your vision, which can seem like your cataract is coming back.
+You can have laser treatment to correct the problem so the artificial lens won’t need to be replaced.

-- Monofocal lens.
-This is used most often in cataract surgery.
-These lenses are set at one level of vision, usually only distance vision.
-This means you will probably need to use reading glasses as well for focusing on things that are close up.
+Monofocal lenses are used most often in cataract surgery, especially on the NHS.
+These are set at one level of vision, usually distance vision.
+This means you’ll probably need to wear reading glasses to focus on things that are close up.

-- Multifocal lens.
-This type of lens allows you to see both near and distant objects.
+Multifocal lenses allow you to see both near and distant objects without glasses.

 Some types of lens are only available if you’re being treated privately, rather than through the NHS.
 Ask your surgeon for more information.

-What if I can't use the eye drops after cataract surgery?
+FAQ: What if I can't use eye drops after cataract surgery?

-Ask your surgeon or nursing staff how often you need to put your eye drops in and for how long.
+The nursing staff at the hospital will show you how to use your eye drops either after your surgery or beforehand during your pre-operative assessment.
+Ask your surgeon or nursing staff how often you need to put the drops in and for how long.

-- Cataracts and cataract surgery.
-PatientPlus. www.patient.co.uk/patientplus.asp, published 5 November 2012
+- Cataracts and cataracts surgery.
+PatientPlus. patient.info/patientplus, last checked November 2015

-- Cataract surgery guidelines.
-The Royal College of Ophthalmologists. www.rcophth.ac.uk, published September 2010
+- Understanding cataracts.
+The Royal College of Ophthalmologists.
+July 2016. www.rcophth.ac.uk

 - Cataracts.
-NICE Clinical Knowledge Summaries. cks.nice.org.uk, published July 2013
+Clinical Knowledge Summaries. cks.nice.org.uk, last revised September 2015

 We’d love to know what you think about what you’ve just been reading and looking at – we’ll use it to improve our information.
 If you’d like to give us some feedback, our short form below will take just a few minutes to complete.
 And if there's a question you want to ask that hasn't been answered here, please submit it to us.
 Although we can't respond to specific questions directly, we’ll aim to include the answer to it when we next review this topic.